Ryan McBean

 Ryan McBean (born April 22, 1984) is a former American football defensive end.
-He was drafted by the Pittsburgh Steelers in the fourth round of the 2007 NFL Draft.
+He was selected by the Pittsburgh Steelers in the fourth round of the 2007 NFL draft.
 He played college football at Oklahoma State.

-McBean also played for the Denver Broncos, Baltimore Ravens and Arizona Cardinals.
+McBean was also a member of the Denver Broncos, Baltimore Ravens and Arizona Cardinals.

-Early years
+Early life

 McBean graduated from Trinity High School (Euless, Texas) in 2003.
 There he earned first-team All-District honors after his senior season, Ryan was named the District Defensive Most Valuable Player, and received first-team All-District, The First Team Of the Decade, and All-Area honors from the Dallas Morning News.

 College career

 McBean played at Hinds Community College in Mississippi for the 2003 and 2004 seasons before transferring to play college football at Oklahoma State in 2005 and 2006.

 Professional career

 Pittsburgh Steelers

-McBean was selected by the Pittsburgh Steelers in the fourth round (132nd overall) in the 2007 NFL Draft.
+McBean was selected by the Pittsburgh Steelers in the fourth round (132nd overall) in the 2007 NFL draft.
 He made one appearance in his rookie season, and was cut from the team prior to the 2008 season.